The Tinder Game

 - the humiliation, shaming, or vengeance/retaliation against another

-- breaking of boundaries and violation social norms
+- breaking of boundaries and violation of social norms

 - or possession via obsession.